 Additional Resources

-- The Think Like an Archaeologist program is available for Providence Public Schools, but lesson plans are available on their website and teachers are encouraged to mimic the program.
+The Think Like an Archaeologist program is available for Providence Public Schools, but lesson plans are available on their website with teachers being encouraged to mimic the program.

-- The Haffenreffer Museum of Anthropology, Brown University has two archaeology-related resources written for teachers and students.
+The Haffenreffer Museum of Anthropology at Brown University has two archaeology-related resources written for teachers and students.
 Dig it!: Enabling Teachers to Broaden their Tools for Teaching About Archaeology, and Archaeological Ethics and Laws.
-Both are available with free access.
+They also offer an asynchronous virtual program This Land is Home.

 Suggested Field Trips and Locations of Note

-- The Tomaquag Museum has wonderful on-site and in-classroom programs on Narragansett history and culture from the past to the present.
+The Tomaquag Museum offers a broad range of virtual programs and in-person museum tours and programs highlighting Narragansett history and culture from the past to the present.